ILLGrenoble/webx-router/README.md

 > Note this section will change in the future

 Currently a single WebX Engine is associated to an X11 Session.
-Multiple login actions from a WebX Relay will produce multiple socket connections to the WebX Router, all connected to the same WebX Engine.
+Multiple login actions from a WebX Relay will result in just a single connection to the WebX Router for a given host and only a single WebX Engine being spawned.

 While valid in terms of protocol this can produce network problems if the end clients have widely different bandwidths and large amounts of image data are produced by the WebX Engine: what is perfectly fine for a large bandwidth client may easily saturate a low bandwidth one.